 Use the form below to identify your purpose statement, upon which you will begin to build your company.

-creating a team contract
+Creating a team contract

 Projects like this take a lot of commitments from the team and there is a lot of potential for conflict to arise.

-The best way to address for teams to create a team contract.
+The best way to address this for teams is to create a team contract.
 This contract is not supposed to be a legally binding document (in most cases) it is simply designed to create shared expectations between team members and agreed processes for dealing with disagreements.